Chart Color Schemes

 Coopers Plains's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Coopers Plains residents show relatively positive health outcomes, with low prevalence of common conditions among the general population, though higher in older, at-risk cohorts compared to national averages.
-Approximately 50% (~3,113 people) have private health cover, lower than the national average of 55.3%.
+Coopers Plains residents exhibit relatively positive health outcomes, with low prevalence of common conditions among the general population compared to national averages but higher among older, at-risk cohorts.
+Approximately half (50%) of Coopers Plains residents have private health cover, lower than the national average of 55.7%.

 Frequently Asked Questions - Health